indropal/DeepLearning_for_Image_Description/README.md

 The architecture of the Deep Neural Net is as follows:
  - Deep CNN Encoder: InceptionV3
- - RNN Decoder: LSTM layers are used for decoder layers
+ - LSTM base Decoder: LSTM layers are used for decoding